drcmda/react-springy-parallax/README.md

 </Parallax>
 ```

-How to change the effect?
+Changing the effect is also possible.

 You can use anything the Animated library offers: http://browniefed.com/react-native-animation-book

-For instance switch the spring to a time based driver:
+For instance switching the default spring to a time based driver:

 ```js
 import Animated from 'animated/lib/targets/react-dom'